Bold Vision for a Brighter Future

 To learn more, visit http://www.fdot.gov/info/opengovernment.shtm.

-To report allegations of fraud, waste, abuse or misconduct in the Florida Department of Transportation, you may file a complaint with the Office of Inspector General.
+To report allegations of fraud, waste, abuse, misconduct, or mismanagement in the Florida Department of Transportation, you may file a complaint with the Office of Inspector General.

 To learn more, visit http://www.fdot.gov/procurement/Small_Business.shtm.